veracruz-project/veracruz-examples/deep-learning-server/README.md

 We support two model formats 1) Darknet 2) ONNX.

-**Darknet** is default format in our example, which all the above training and YOLO detection are based on.
+**Darknet** is the default format in our example, which all the above training and YOLO detection are based on.
 To aggregate several existing Darknet models as a global one:
 ```
 cp args_files/aggregation_darknet.cfg args.cfg
 wasmtime --dir=./ dl-server.wasm
 ```

-**ONNX**, i.e., [Open Neural Network Exchange](https://onnx.ai/), is a interoperable model format, which can act as the intermediate among models of Tensorflow, Pytorch, etc.
+**ONNX**, i.e., [Open Neural Network Exchange](https://onnx.ai/), is an interoperable model format, which can act as the intermediate among models of Tensorflow, Pytorch, etc.
 To aggregate several existing ONNX models as a global one:
 ```
 cp args_files/aggregation_onnx.cfg args.cfg